Trillium tennesseense

 Trillium tennesseense, the Tennessee trillium, is a species of flowering plant in the family Melanthiaceae.
 It is found exclusively within two counties in northeastern Tennessee.
 Due to its limited range, it is designated as a critically imperiled species.

-The State of Tennessee lists this species as endangered.
+Description

-Trillium tennesseense is a member of T. subg.
-Sessilium, the sessile-flowered trilliums.
-It most resembles T. oostingii but the two species differ with respect to several features.
+Trillium tennesseense most resembles T. oostingii but the two species differ with respect to several features.
 In particular, T. tennesseense has filaments nearly equal in length to its ovary (vs. less than half the length), a shorter ovary (2–4 mm vs. 6–16 mm), and stigma lobes distinctly longer than the ovary (vs. equal to the ovary length).
 When the plant is in full bloom, the flower emits a smell reminiscent of old-fashioned shoe polish.

+Taxonomy

-The name Trillium tennesseense E.E.Schill. & Floden is regarded by some as a synonym for Trillium lancifolium Raf..
+Trillium tennesseense was first described and named by Edward E. Schilling and Aaron J. Floden in 2013.
+As of March 2025, the name Trillium tennesseense E.E.Schill. & Floden is widely accepted.
+A few authorities still regard it as a synonym for Trillium lancifolium Raf.
+It is a member of the sessile-flowered trilliums (Trillium subgen.
+Sessilia), a group of species typified by Trillium sessile.

+Conservation

+The global conservation status of Trillium tennesseense is Critically Imperiled (G1).
+The State of Tennessee lists the species as endangered.